-Mahrokh Kanbari (65) is serving a one-year prison sentence in Iran for “propaganda against the system”.
+Mahrokh Kanbari (64) was imprisoned from October 2019 to March 2020 in Iran for “propaganda against the system”.
 A convert from Islam, she was arrested in a raid on her home in Karaj in December 2018 and imprisoned in October 2019.
+She was given temporary release in March 2020 and was unconditionally released from the rest of her sentence in April 2020.

 Mahrokh Kanbari’s full name is Rokhsareh, but she prefers to be known as Mahrokh.
-She was arrested when three intelligence agents raided a small Christian gathering at her home in Karaj on 20 December 2018.
+She was arrested on 20 December 2018 when three intelligence agents raided a small Christian gathering at her home in Karaj.
 They arrested four visiting Christian converts as well, women from different church groups whose names were not made public.

 The agents searched Mahrokh’s home and confiscated belongings including her phone, Bibles and other Christian materials.
 They took her to their offices, where she was detained for ten days’ intense interrogation from morning until evening before being conditionally released on bail.